memidhun/E-Commerce-Website/README.md

 # ![StackUp Banner](https://tinkerhub.frappe.cloud/files/stackup%20banner.jpeg)

-# 🌐 ECommerce Website - Spotlight
+# 🌐 ECommerce Website - By Spotlight

 Step into the future of online shopping with Spotlight E-Commerce Website!
 As part of Stackup organized by TinkerHub, we have honed our design skills to build this with ❤️.
 The website is built using HTML, CSS, and JavaScript/jQuery, creating a user-friendly platform.
 Soon, we'll integrate Firebase for improved data handling.
 Join us on this journey where simplicity meets style!